resource-reasoning/DS/ecoop/response.markdown

 - Definition 5.
 This is a formal definition of a normal snapshot.

 - Availability.
-We believe this property is related to implementations.
+We are not sure if we can capture avalability in our operational semantics.
+This is worth investigation.

 ### Reviewer 3.

 - Line 115.
 We regard our operational semantics as an interface, or mid-point, between implementations and clients.
 We will clarify.

-----not done from here--------

 - Fig 1.
-In our semantics, the views of clients are non-deterministic if they satisfy the execution test.
+We mean that it is possible for the client to have either the view in (1c) or the view in (1d) under CC.
+It can only have the view (1d) under PSI and SI.
+We will clarify.

 - Line 243-244.
-Implementation protocols such as COPS and ClockSI informally argued the correctness of the protocols in their paper.
+In [33] and [22], the correctness of the COPS and
-By contrast, we give formal proofs via trace refinements.
+Clock-SI protocol implementations is given by appealing to specific definitions of consistency models that are dependent on these particular implementations.
+In contrast, we have proved that the protocol implementations are correct by appealing to our general definitions of consistency models that are independent of the particular implementations.

 - Line 245.
-A library is a transactional application with fixed APIs.
+Yes, we are thinking of a library as an application that an be used by client code.

 - Line 338.
-We will take out this claim about modelling resolution policies other than last-write-wins, since it needs more justification.
-We were thinking that, for example, clients non-deterministically picks the values in the views.
+We will take out this claim about modelling resolution policies other than last-write-wins.
+It needs better justification.
+(We were thinking of multi-value registers where clients is able to choose a value from the whole view.)

 - Line 481.
-We focus on distributed kv-store for now.
-Eventual consistency allows anomalous behaviours such as lost update and long fork.
-The lost update means an update cannot be observed by other clients, however the state is still converged.
+We mean the anomolous behaviour allowed by the weak consistency models, such as the examples given in Figure 7.
+We will clarify.

+- Line 503.
+The largest execution test means the largest execution test possible in our semantics: that is, the can_commit and vshift properties correspond to true.

 - Reliable causal order broadcast.
 Our framework abstracts from communication between replicas, hence it does not assume reliable